-Did you know that your Samsung Galaxy smartphone can save your life?
+Did you know that your Samsung Galaxy can save your life?

-And it’s not just Galaxy but any kind of smartphone, like the iPhone 6, LG G5 or Nokia Lumia.
+And it’s not just the Galaxy S9 or Galaxy S10, Galaxy Note or Galaxy Core, but any kind of smartphone, like the iPhone 10, LG G5 or Nokia Lumia.
 The secret is letting your phone do the talking for you in an emergency.
-And the way to do that is with iCE.
+And the way to do that is with ICE.

 What is ICE?

 Touch the Contacts Icon on your Galaxy to open up your Contacts.
-These instructions should work on most Galaxies including Samsung Galaxy S6 and S7.
+These instructions should work on most Galaxies including Samsung Galaxy S7 and S10.
 Click on the plus sign + to add a new contact and touch the First Name Field.
-Don’t put the name of your contact in this field, only the word iCE.
-We’re doing this because your Galaxy sorts contacts by their first name by default and you want your contact to show up as iCE, not as your contact’s actual name.
+Don’t put the name of your contact in this field, only the word ICE.
+We’re doing this because your Galaxy sorts contacts by their first name by default and you want your contact to show up as ICE, not as your contact’s actual name.
 Next, touch the Last Name Field and enter your contact’s full name, ie. John Jones.
-Now when you save the contact, not only will it be alphabetized as iCE, but it will also have your contact’s name right next to it – easy to read and easy to use.
-Do the same thing when you set up your second iCE contact.
+Now when you save the contact, not only will it be alphabetized as ICE, but it will also have your contact’s name right next to it – easy to read and easy to use.
+Do the same thing when you set up your second ICE contact.
 The only difference is that you’ll name it ICE2.

 Time To Make Your Galaxy Do Some Heavy Lifting…